p-stream/extension/SAFARI.md

 # Safari Extension Support

+LIMITATIONS:
+Due to webkit's declarative net request API not being fully featured, the extension CANNOT make requests with custom headers.
+This is a limitation on Safari's end.
+This means that the Safari extension will only unlock a few sources that are IP locked but not referrer locked.
+It can however bypass cors.

 ## Overview

 This extension now supports Safari through a unified cross-platform build.
 The same `chrome-mv3` build works in Chrome and Safari (including Orion browser).